Summary

 35 Minute(s)

-Explain to students that they should use their guided practice recipe cards to explain the story behind the painting.
+Explain to students that they should now use their OPTIC Recipe Card handout to create a story about the painting.

 Extend